jyirrell/capstone/README.md

 ![alt text](https://github.com/jyirrell/capstone/blob/main/time_dist_age.png)

-## Air pollutants
+### Air pollutants

 The air pollutant data showed some interesting trends.
-As expected, higher levels of air pollutant were measured around larger cities and higher density residential areas.
+As expected, higher levels of air pollutants were measured around larger cities and higher density residential areas.
 For example, the highest levels of particulate matter (shown in the heatmap below) were from Greater London, followed by Manchester and Merseyside, with lower levels around the coasts and into North West Scotland.
 However, when compared with the fastest and slowest parkrun locations, there was little correlation between these variables.

 ![alt text](https://github.com/jyirrell/capstone/blob/main/pm_heatmap.png)